Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

   MBEDTLS_PSA_CRYPTO_C and MBEDTLS_SSL_KEEP_PEER_CERTIFICATE, so these options
   must be enabled.

-  Most of Mbed TLS SSL/TLS related features are not supported or not applicable to the TLS 1.3 implementation:
+  Most of the Mbed TLS SSL/TLS related options are not supported or not applicable to the TLS 1.3 implementation:

   | Mbed TLS configuration option            | Support |
   | ---------------------------------------- | ------- |